GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 A critical hit by an unlisted attack of this spell inflicts an additional wound or reduces a creature's points of undeath by the spellcheck's points of success.

-A creature killed by this spell is completely destroyed and almost unrecognisable.
+A creature killed by this spell is completely destroyed and almost unrecognizable.
 It cannot be reanimated by any means.

 **At Higher Tiers**: For each tier beyond minimum, the caster may choose one of the following;
 * The casting time is reduced by 1 action (to a minimum of 1 action)